Brooklyn Dodgers: Ghosts of Flatbush

 Brooklyn Dodgers: Ghosts of Flatbush is a 2007 documentary film produced by HBO Sports chronicling the last ten years of the Brooklyn Dodgers' tenure in the borough of churches.
 The film documents how in 1947 Jackie Robinson broke the baseball racial barrier in previously segregated major league, the struggles to win what seemed an unreachable World Series title in 1955, and the issues and community feelings involved in the team's sudden departure to Los Angeles after the 1957 campaign.

-The documentary focuses on the Brooklyn community's identification with the ball club, and with the perennial "wait until next year" attitude of both players and fans associated with the Dodgers' repeated inability to defeat the "upper class" New York Yankees for the World Series title, despite winning several pennants.
+The documentary focuses on the Brooklyn community's identification with the ball club, and with the perennial "wait till next year" attitude of both players and fans associated with the Dodgers' repeated inability to defeat the "upper class" New York Yankees for the World Series title, despite winning several pennants.
 The Brooklyn players, many of whom lived within and held off-season jobs in the community, were identified with the working-class people.
 The film portrays the countless agonies, defeats, prayers and tension leading to the World Series title in 1955.

 President and general manager Branch Rickey is attributed with the development of the club through his baseball acumen and experience, and several of his innovations, such as the farm system, pitching machines, batting cages, and his decision to integrate the team.
 Rickey manages some Brooklyn players' resistance to integration and prepares Jackie Robinson for the portrayed shocking reactions from other teams and fans.
-Jackie's wife Rachel Robinson also discusses these trying times from the Robinsons' point of view.
+Jackie's widow Rachel Robinson also discusses these trying times from the Robinsons' point of view.
 Robinson must pass through a period of isolation prior to being accepted.